dmpe/bachelor/README.md

 As a small exercise (before I even started with my work) I have created <http://rpubs.com/F789GH/SingaporesEducation> (BTW. you will need to look <https://gist.github.com/dmpe/b8c3f74d1e937d90b20f> for the code as the link inside is wrong).

-## rJava Installation
+## (rJava) Installation

+To install necessary packages, go to `0_Util\Install_packages.R`.

-The installation process (on Ubuntu) is quite pathetic.
+The installation process of rJava (on Ubuntu) is quite pathetic.
 So take a long breath and submit problems to <https://github.com/s-u/rJava> (as of 2015, he seems to have abandoned it).
-To make rJava work, use Google and stackoverflow.
+To make `rJava` work, use Google and stackoverflow.

-Always install official java 8 from oracle and less *official* "openjdk-8".
+Always install official java 8 from oracle and (less) *official* "openjdk-8".
 Don't forget to run R CMD javareconf (-e) too!
 Maybe this will also help <http://stackoverflow.com/a/21504335>

 Or, at last use some other packages too: <https://github.com/hadley/readxl>

+**Then**

+Only if you are sure that `rJava` works (e.g. you can load it without getting any errors), only then you can execute first 10 lines of the code in the `6_UnserSensi\BackToDetails.R`.
+This is basically the starting point to reproduce any data frame.

 ## Citation